Don (2006 Hindi film): Theatrical

-In December 2005, UTV Motion Pictures acquired the overseas distribution rights for Don: The Chase Begins Again.
-Made on a production and marketing budget of ₹400 million, the film was released worldwide on 20 October 2006 across approximately 800 screens, coinciding with the Diwali festival.
-It clashed at the box office with Jaan-E-Mann, another major Bollywood release starring Salman Khan, Akshay Kumar, and Preity Zinta.
-The film opened to an excellent response domestically, registering an average occupancy of 90% in theatres.
+In December 2005, UTV Motion Pictures acquired the overseas rights of the film.
+Made on a production and marketing budget of ₹400 million, Don was released worldwide on 20 October 2006 in 800 screens during the Diwali festive season, clashing with another Bollywood film Jaan-E-Mann.
+The film opened to excellent to very good response at the domestic box-office, with an occupancy of 90%.

-This marked Shah Rukh Khan’s second film to release on 20 October, following the 1995 release of Dilwale Dulhania Le Jayenge.

 Home media

-The DVD of the film was released on 5 December 2006.
-T-Series Home Entertainment handled domestic distribution, while UTV managed international release.
-The initial home media edition was a two-disc Collector’s Edition in NTSC format, featuring bonus content including behind-the-scenes footage, deleted scenes, bloopers, theatrical trailers, a "clap track," and a promotional Don comic book.
-A steel-case limited edition DVD with the same features was released in January 2007, alongside a VCD version.
-A single-disc DVD edition was released subsequently.
+The DVD of the film was released by T-Series Home Entertainment domestically and Internationally by UTV, the film was released on DVDs on 5 December 2006 across all regions in a 2-disc Collector's Edition pack in NTSC format, with several bonus content such as making of the film, bloopers, trailers, deleted scenes, and clap track.
+It also included a "Don Comic Book."
+A steel case limited edition DVD was released in January 2007 with the same bonus features.
+The VCD version was released at the same time.
+A single-disc DVD pack was also released later.
 The Blu-ray version was released on 27 April 2011.